jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```
 for executables at `/usr/bin`, e.g., `wslvar PATH` for Windows' \%PATH environment variable and `wslsys` for basic information, `wslusc` to create a short cut on Windows desktop.

-It is attractive to use xfce4, which can be made available with
+xfce4 can also be made available with
 ```bash
 sudo apt update
 sudo apt install xorg